 Levels 4 & 5, Main entry, Swanston St

-From August 2014 to May 2018, The changing face of Victoria exhibition features a dedicated area highlighting the experience of Victorians during World War One.
-The changing displays explore both the home front and stories of Victorians abroad.
+From August 2014 to May 2018, The changing face of Victoria exhibition features a dedicated area highlighting the experience of Victorians during World War I. The annually changing displays explore both the home front and stories of Victorians abroad.
 In 2014, the display focuses on material relating to the outbreak of war and the Gallipoli campaign, including diaries, letters, realia, maps, posters and postcards.
 Hear the words of Australian servicemen and women brought to life through a moving audio-visual presentation, The Great War – personal stories.

 The changing face of Victoria exhibition brings together historical artefacts, photographs, drawings, maps, letters and diaries to tell the stories of the people, places and events that have shaped life in Victoria over the past 200 years.